Existence of $S(2,9,369)$, new unitals of order $6$ and other Steiner systems with block length $\ge 7$: New Steiner systems

 In this section new Steiner systems are presented.
 Generally there is no convenient way to describe Steiner system using convenient notation, therefore next way of presenting is chosen.
 All blocks of corresponding systems can be found at URL \url{https://github.com/Ihromant/math-utils/blob/master/src/test/resources/ref/}.
 Each line consists of list of $0$-based blocks of the designs preceded by fingerprint.
 The fingerprint was introduced in \cite{Het} and can be used to distinguish non-isomorphic designs.
 If two designs have different finerprints, then they are non-isomorphic.
 Table below shows information about groups that were used to generate designs together with respecting orbit structure.
 My source of small groups is GAP \cite{GAP4}.
 The following notation will be used to describe the orbit structure.
 For instance, $168+1\times 7$ means that we have one large orbit of size $168$ and seven orbits of size $1$.
 GAP ID {\tt (168,42)} means that we are considering {\tt SmallGroup(168,42)}. $\ge x$ in \# of designs means that search was unexhaustive for this construction.

-\begin{remark} The description of the $S(2,7,259)$ in \cite{HoCD} seems to be incorrect and contains no reference to the original paper.
-It can happen that this known $S(2,7,259)$ design occurs among the designs generated by the groups {\tt SmallGroup(777,3)} or {\tt SmallGroup(777,4)}. \end{remark} \begin{remark} Known $4$ examples of $S(2,7,217)$ \cite{Krc} are generated by cyclic difference families while new designs are $1$-rotational, so they are different. \end{remark} \begin{remark} Known examples of $S(2,8,120)$ embeddable into projective planes of order $16$ are listed in \cite{Pent}, but their automorphism group orders don't match new designs automorphism group orders.
+\begin{remark} The description of the $S(2,7,259)$ in \cite{HoCD} is not reproducible.
+Correct description is present in original paper of Abel \cite{Abel}. \end{remark} \begin{remark} Known $4$ examples of $S(2,7,217)$ \cite{Krc} are generated by cyclic difference families while new designs are $1$-rotational, so they are different. \end{remark} \begin{remark} Known examples of $S(2,8,120)$ embeddable into projective planes of order $16$ are listed in \cite{Pent}, but their automorphism group orders don't match new designs automorphism group orders.
 Therefore new $S(2,8,120)$ are not embeddable in known projective planes of order $16$. \end{remark} \begin{remark} The new $S(2,9,369)$ resolves one of undecided cases listed in \cite[II.3.12]{HoCD} with $t=5$.
 By applying recursive construction, from any $S(2,9,369)$ design, we can obtain $S(2,9,369\cdot 9)=S(2,9,3321)=S(2,9,46\cdot 72+9)$ design, which also belongs to the list of undecided cases with $t=46$. \end{remark}